-Prerequisite: Prerequisite: A minimum ACT Math score of 23 or appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a C or higher (S if taken as pass/fail) MTH 112.
+Prerequisite: Appropriate mathematics placement score.
+An alternative to this is that the student should successfully pass with a C or higher in MTH 112.
 This course is intended to give a broad overview of calculus and is taken primarily by students majoring in Commerce and Business Administration.
 It includes differentiation and integration of algebraic, exponential, and logarithmic functions and applications to business and economics.
 The course should include functions of several variables, partial derivatives (including applications), Lagrange Multipliers, L'Hospital's Rule, and multiple integration (including applications).
-Code A